Nothing in your cart

 Family time and pizza making.
 Did you ever make home-made pizzas as a kid?
 I still do! :) Photo by Jimmy Dean

-To a lesser extended of reasons why particular food choices and dietary behaviours occurred included Emotional Influence, Influence of Others, and Food Values & Beliefs.
+To a lesser extent, the reasons why particular food choices and dietary behaviours occurred included Emotional Influence, Influence of Others, and Food Values & Beliefs.
 In this same study, an element that can be inferred as a barrier to athletic performance in the younger demographic is the financial capacity to fund food choices.
-Let alone specific nutritional requirements such as following a gluten-free diet *like yours truly over here – I have had coeliac disease for ~23 years and I know all too well how much more expensive gluten-free foods are in comparison to other gluten-containing products*.
+Let alone specific nutritional requirements such as following a gluten-friendly diet (like yours truly over here – I have had coeliac disease for ~23 years and I know all too well how much more expensive gluten-friendly foods are in comparison to other gluten-containing products).

-From a another practical stand-point to help mitigate this barrier of costly food chouse, may be education on consuming food choices on a budget or ‘savvy’ food purchasing techniques, directed at the younger audience.
-As you will see on many advertisements published by Bulk Nutrients there is included a cost $x.xx per serve when you explore individual products.
+Another practical stand-point to help mitigate this barrier of costly food consumption is maybe education on consuming food choices on a budget or ‘savvy’ food purchasing techniques directed at the younger audience.
+As you will see in many advertisements published by Bulk Nutrients, there is a cost of $x.xx per serve when you explore individual products.

 Using this strategy to budget for x, y, z nutrients in varying quantities may work for you or someone you know.
 Another piece of evidence by Renner et al. (2012) found, using The Eating Motivation Survey (TEMS), that sociocultural motives such as sociability, social norms, traditions, and social image relate to motives for eating behaviours.